Mint is Now RWX

 See the full migration guide in the docs:

-Automatically Renaming Packages
+#Automatically Renaming Packages

 As you'll see in the docs, we've renamed "leaves" to "packages."

-Previously, some leaves were owned by mint/
+Previously, some leaves were owned by mint/, such as mint/install-node.

 We decided to move all of the language runtime packages to be owned by the respective language.

-For example, mint/install-node
+For example, mint/install-node is now nodejs/install.

-We're always willing to spend significant effort to make changes as easy as possible for engineering teams using RWX, so we implemented a feature in the rwx
+We're always willing to spend significant effort to make changes as easy as possible for engineering teams using RWX, so we implemented a feature in the rwx CLI to automatically handle the renames.

-Just run rwx packages update
+Just run rwx packages update.

 Related posts